-In Oregon and Washington, we are fortunate to live in some of the greenest, most environmentally-aware communities in the country.
-Portland has long been recognized as a bike-friendly city that attempts to promote cycling as a safe and environmentally friendly mode of transportation.
-Kaplan Law, LLC advocates both for Portland’s biking community and for increased bike safety measures on our roads.
+In Oregon and Washington, we live in some of the greenest, most environmentally-aware communities in the country.
+Portland has a long history as a bike-friendly city that attempts to promote cycling as a safe and environmentally friendly mode of transportation.
+Indeed, studies have placed Portland among the top 5 cities in the U.S. for bike-friendliness.
+More than 6% of all Portland commuters bicycle to work, one of the highest percentages of any city in the country.
+At Kaplan Law, LLC, we advocate both for Portland’s biking community and for increased bike safety measures on our roads.
 We also work to help injured cyclists defend their rights.

-Something that is critically important in Oregon is the role of auto insurance in bicycle accidents, specifically Personal Injury Protection (PIP) coverage.
-If you have an auto insurance policy, or live with a family member who does, PIP will cover your initial medical bills if you are injured by a car.
+Auto insurance coverage in Oregon plays a critically important role in bicycle accidents, specifically Personal Injury Protection (PIP) coverage.
+If you have an auto insurance policy or live with a family member who does, PIP will cover your initial medical bills if you are injured by a car.
 In Oregon, the minimum level of coverage is $15,000 of reasonably related medical bills.
-Washington’s legal minimum is $10,000.
-If auto-related injuries are severe enough that the cyclist needs to miss work for more than 2 weeks, Oregon PIP coverage will also pay 70% or $3,000 a month (whichever is less) up to $15,000.
+(Washington’s legal minimum is $10,000.)
+If auto-related injuries are severe enough that you need to miss work for more than two weeks, Oregon PIP coverage will also pay 70% or $3,000 a month (whichever is less) up to $15,000.
 Income replacement benefits are less generous in Washington, where they are capped at $200 per week.

-If you have an auto insurance policy and also enjoy riding, I strongly recommend checking your policy to confirm that you have a minimum of $100,000/$300,000 in Uninsured/Under Insured Motorist coverage.
-This will give you some protection from careless drivers who may have no insurance, or state minimum policies ($25,000).
+If you have an auto insurance policy and also enjoy riding, I strongly recommend checking your policy to confirm that you have a minimum of $100,000/$300,000 in Uninsured/Under-Insured Motorist (UIM) coverage.
+This will give you some protection from careless drivers who may have no insurance, or who have state minimum policies ($25,000).
 Unfortunately, when a cyclist is hit by a car, the injuries can be severe.
-Minimum insurance policies are not going to cut it if someone must miss a lot of work or has extensive medical bills.
+Minimum insurance policies are not going to cut it if you must miss a lot of work or have extensive medical bills.

-If you or a loved one have been involved in a bike crash with a motor vehicle it is important to understand how the law can help you deal with medical bills, insurance coverage, personal trauma or pain and suffering.
-Aside from the portions of Oregon and Washington law that apply specifically to bicycles and their riders, it is always important to examine the specifics of the case: to ask whether alcohol or drugs were a factor in the driver’s actions, whether the driver’s conduct was reckless or negligent and whether the road design, signage (or lack thereof) or other factors contributed to the crash.
+If you or a loved one have been involved in a bike crash with a motor vehicle, it is important to understand how the law can help you deal with medical bills, insurance coverage, personal trauma, or pain and suffering.
+Aside from the portions of Oregon and Washington law that apply specifically to bicycles and their riders, it is always important to examine the specifics of the case.
+Were alcohol or drugs a factor in the driver’s actions?
+Was the driver’s conduct reckless or negligent?
+Did the road design, signage (or lack thereof), or other factors contribute to the crash?